mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 Floating-point types may lose precision during assignment to a narrower type.
 Conversion from `std::int64_t` to `double` may also be truncating.

-If we had safe numeric types in the C++ Standard Library they could easily be used as a `quantity` representation type in the physical quantities and units library which would address those safety concerns.
+If we had safe numeric types in the C++ standard library they could easily be used as a `quantity` representation type in the physical quantities and units library which would address those safety concerns.